Job Skills Program (JSP) Grant

 Update

 Note: The FY26 round 1 grant applications are now closed.
-We will conduct a funding survey in October to assess the possibility of allocating additional funds to projects.
+We will conduct a funding survey from October 20 to November 7, 2025 to assess the possibility of allocating additional funds to projects.

 40 Years of Impact